mgamio/blog/_posts/2022-08-27-the-ubiquitous-language.md

 }
 ```

-We, as developers, define variables that usually follow what is specified in programming languages, frameworks, conventions, etc. But if we were involved for weeks in analyzing requirements, why not introduce business variable names in our code?
+The *imageId* attribute is a good name, but other business domains may already use it.
+We, as developers, sometimes disconnect from business and look for variable names that usually follow conventions, standards, programming languages, framework recommendations, or technical terms.

+If we've been involved in requirements analysis for weeks, why not introduce the same business terminology into our variable names?
+[Variable names reveal intent](https://codersite.dev/clean-code/){:target="_blank"}.

 Ubiquitous language tries to introduce the influence of business communication structures on software.
-The following code aligns more with the relationship between IT and business stakeholders.
+Whenever you can, try to introduce business terminology into your variable names.

 ```kotlin
 public class Product {